Naval Medical Center Camp Lejeune welcomes first baby of 2025 in Onslow County

 |Downloads:

-This work, Naval Medical Center Camp Lejeune welcomes first baby of 2025 in Onslow County, by Riley Eversull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Naval Medical Center Camp Lejeune welcomes first baby of 2025 in Onslow County [Image 3 of 3], by Riley Eversull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+Naval Medical Center Camp Lejeune welcomes first baby of 2025 in Onslow County